 What is Orthorectification?

 The topographical variations in the surface of the earth and the tilt of the satellite or aerial sensor affect the distance with which features on the satellite or aerial image are displayed.
-The more topographically diverse the landscape, the more distortion inherent in the photograph.
+The more topographically diverse the landscape, the more distortion inherent in the image.

 Terrain displacement can be hundreds of meters.
-For example, if the IKONOS satellite sensor acquires image data over an area with a kilometer of vertical relief, with the sensor having an elevation angle of 60° (30° from Nadir), the image product will have nearly 600 meters of terrain displacement.
+For example, if thesatellite sensor acquires image data over an area with a kilometer of vertical relief, with the sensor having an elevation angle of 60° (30° from Nadir), the image product will have nearly 600 meters of terrain displacement.
 Additional terrain displacement can result from errors in setting the reference elevation.
 Low elevation angles of images, imperfect terrain models, and variability of sensor azimuth and elevation angles within an image limit accuracy potential if image orthorectification is attempted.
 For this reason, when new high resolution satellite image data is acquired over rough terrain, high elevation angles of the sensor is required.

 Digital Elevation Model (DEM)

 For many international products where DEMs are not available with a posting interval of 90m, Satellite Imaging Corporation utilizes the Shuttle Radar Topography Mission (SRTM) 90m DEM data set for the orthorectification of satellite image data.
-When higher mapping accuracy standards are required, the DEM is extracted from existing topographic maps at an acceptable scale, or acquired by stereo satellite image data, providing a DEM posting and accuracies standard at the 5-6m level when acquired with high resolution stereo satellite sensors.
+When higher mapping accuracy standards are required, the DEM is extracted from existing topographic maps at an acceptable scale, or acquired by stereo satellite image data, providing a DEM posting and accuracies standard when acquired with high resolution stereo satellite sensors.
 At this accuracy standard, sufficient GPS derived ground control points (GCPs) are required.
 Other remote sensing techniques are also utilized, such as radar interferometry or LiDAR.